fpiardi/ProjectBooks/readme.md

 ### How to run backend service
 - You need a docker installed
 - After cloning the project, go to backend folder and run:
-- - docker build -t book-node-app .
-- - docker compose up
+- - docker compose up -d

 ## Mobile App (Android)